“`html

-Medical Assistant vs. Esthetician: Which Career Fits You?
+Medical Assistant (NO FINANCIAL AID FOR THIS PROGRAM) vs. Esthetician: Which Career Fits You?

-The medical assistant vs. esthetician career paths differ significantly in training time, licensing requirements, earning potential, and day-to-day job duties — and choosing the wrong one can cost you a year or more of your life.
+The medical assistant (NO FINANCIAL AID FOR THIS PROGRAM) vs. esthetician career paths differ significantly in training time, licensing requirements, earning potential, and day-to-day job duties — and choosing the wrong one can cost you a year or more of your life.
 If you’re weighing your options and want a clear, honest side-by-side comparison, you’re in the right place.

 This guide breaks down both careers by the numbers, covers Virginia-specific licensing requirements, and explains why estheticians and cosmetic laser technicians are increasingly landing jobs in the same medical settings that people assume require a healthcare degree.